DillonEnge/jolt/README.md

 - `CASDOOR_ORGANIZATION_NAME`: The name of your Casdoor organization.
 - `CASDOOR_REDIRECT_URI`: The redirect URI for Casdoor authentication.

-We recommend using `direnv` to manage your environment variables.
+I recommend using `direnv` to manage your environment variables.
 Follow these steps:

 1. Install `direnv` if you haven't already.
 (Visit [direnv.net](https://direnv.net) for installation instructions)